RTEMS/rtems-docs/c-user/task/directives.rst

     :c:macro:`RTEMS_CURRENT_MODE`, the mode of the calling task is not changed.

 ``previous_mode_set``
-    This parameter is the pointer to a mode variable.
-When the directive call is successful, the mode of the task before any mode changes done by the directive call will be stored in this variable.
+    This parameter is the pointer to an :c:type:`rtems_mode` object.
+When the directive call is successful, the mode of the task before any mode changes done by the directive call will be stored in this object.

 .. rubric:: DESCRIPTION: